 Today I’ve rounded up three spaces with blue and white inspiration for you.
-(Rooms that I noticed also happen to have one thing (design tip) in common.
-See if you see the same thing I did, and we’ll talk at the end of the post.)
+(Rooms that I also noticed also happen to have one thing (design tip) in common.
+See if you see the same thing I did, and we’ll chat at the end of the post.)

 Modern Loft Bedroom.

 This modern bedroom has such a fresh, light, and airy feel and, for those of us that work with room images every day, it’s definitely one of our current favorites.

 The light wood tones of the furniture are a perfect soft contrast against the white walls, and the clean lines give the space a modern, but-not-too-modern, edge.

 We love the way the brighter blue of our Janet sectional pops against the black and white backdrop of this small living room area.
 Fresh, fun, and oh-so-comfy.

 This space is a perfect example of how it can be possible to create a welcoming entry, and have a sectional, in a smaller space.
 And that dog art gallery wall… Perfect.

 (And, oh yes, proof that black and blue are “A-OK” together when you’re decorating!)

 Another great thing about this space?
 The Janet sectional has a reversible chaise.
 Really.
 And it’s SO easy to swap out, thanks to an ottoman.

 We just had to show you, so we did a quick little switcharoo when we were shooting this space.
 Left chaise above — quickly moved to the right below.
 Easy peasy.